FlowFuse/flowfuse/docs/install/docker/README.md

 cd docker-compose-x.x.x
 ```

-#### Building Containers

-To build the 2 required containers run `./build-containers.sh`.

-This will build and tag both `flowforge/forge-docker` and `flowforge/node-red`

-##### flowforge/flowforge-docker

-This container holds the FlowForge App and the Docker Driver

-##### flowforge/node-red

-This is a basic Node-RED image with the FlowForge Launcher and the required Node-RED plugins to talk to the FlowForge Platform.
-This is the basis for the initial Stack.

-This is the container you can customise for your deployment.

 ### Configuring FlowForge

 Configuration details are stored in the `etc/flowforge.yml` file which is mapped into the `flowforge/forge-docker` container.
 You will need to edit this file to update the `domain` and `base_url` entries to match the DNS settings.
 Please note that once set, the `domain` and `base_url` values should not be changed as these values are used as part of the configuration stored in the database of each project.
 The ability to migrate `domains` is on the feature backlog.